MicrosoftDocs/azure-aks-docs/articles/aks/eks-web-prepare.md

 - A [Kubernetes ingress][kubernetes-ingress] object uses the [NGINX ingress controller][nginx] to expose the application via HTTP through the internal load balancer.
 - The `yelb-ui` service with the `ClusterIP` type restricts its invocation to within the cluster or through the [NGINX ingress controller][nginx].

-## Implementing End-to-End TLS Using Azure Application Gateway
+## Implementing end-to-end TLS using Azure Application Gateway

-Before diving into the solution, let's quickly go over [TLS termination and end-to-end TLS with Application Gateway](/azure/application-gateway/ssl-overview).

 ### TLS termination with Application Gateway